asmmhossain/port19/index.md

 ### Summary

-- R is free, open source platform for statistical and graphical analysis.
+- R is a free, open source platform for statistical and graphical analysis.
-- R scripts run on Windows, Linux and Mac OS X.
+- Scripts written in R can run on Windows, Linux and Mac OS X.
 - Graphs produced by R are reproducible.
-- Has a large user space.
+- R Has a large user space.

 ---